High-tech chestnuts: US to consider genetically altered tree

 About half the chestnuts will inherit the gene, the researchers say.

-The researchers will ask the USDA's Animal and Plant Health Inspection Service to evaluate the risks of the modified tree.
-They want the agency to lift the regulations it now imposes.
+The researchers want the USDA's Animal and Plant Health Inspection Service to evaluate the risks of the modified tree and to lift the current regulations.
+Researchers say they recently sent in their filing, though it needs to be reviewed for completeness before the agency begins its formal assessment.

 "What we have to make clear is that it's not going to be any different than the trees produced through conventional means," Powell said.